TempleKing/Wealth-MCP-Skills-Integration/README.md

-# Wealth MCP Skill Demo
+# Wealth MCP Skills Integration

 An installable AI agent skill bundle that connects to a remote wealth-management MCP gateway through a lightweight local Node.js client.